eiceblue/Spire.Doc-for-Java/Examples/doc_java.md

 // Get the cell in the first row and first column TableCell cell = table.getRows().get(0).getCells().get(0);

-// Set the height of the first row to 150f (float) table.getRows().get(0).setHeight(150f);
+// Set the height of the first row table.getRows().get(0).setHeight(150f);

 // Add a paragraph with text to the cell